elaforge/karya/doc/ui.md

 here have links to the relevant bits of the [derivation doc.](derivation.md.html)

+One important thing to know about the UI is that it is, like the rest of the program, organized in many layers.
+The lowest layer is the C++ API, which just opens windows, changes colors, etc. but has no idea what any of that means.
+This is represented mostly by the API exposed in 'Ui.Block.BlockC', which is a direct wrapper around the C++ API.
+The medium level is mostly dumb, in that you alter haskell data structures and the UI then changes to reflect the changes, but you are still free to alter them in just about any way you see fit.
+This level is what you see if you directly manipulate 'Ui.State.State', which you could do if you wanted, or slightly higher level if you use the functions in 'Ui.State', which is what you should probably do.
+The high level is defined by what Cmds are available, and it is at this level that UI changes have "meaning", for example where a "K" in the edit box means that kbd entry is enabled.
+This is all to say that most of what is described here are simply the conventions established by the default set of Cmds, and if you write your own Cmds or override the defaults you can change things arbitrarily.
+You could put other letters in the edit mode box if you wrote a Cmd to do that.

 Each block is named by a [BlockId](#ids), and the name part of the ID is in the window title, followed by the [ViewId](#ids).